tiagoboeing/create-styleguide-cli/README.md

 ## Use

-Before run, remove following files from your project root if exists:
+Before run, backup following files from your project root if exists:

+> The CLI overwrite these files

 - `.editorconfig`
 - `.eslintignore`